poviolabs/ecs-deploy-cli/README.md

 Speed up builds if you know the ECR image does not exist. (build only)

-#### --ecsPreviousVersion
+#### --ecsBaseTaskVersion

-If the ECS task got corrupted, you can use this flag to deploy a new one based on a sane version. (deploy only)
+If the ECS task got corrupted, you can use this flag to deploy a new one based on a sane version.
+Defaults to the latest one. (deploy only)

 ## Development